Life Admin Hub › Tax › Businesses Claiming Vehicle Expenses

 Car depreciation limit

-There is a limit on the cost you can use to work out the depreciation of cars.
 The maximum value you can use for calculating your claim is the car limit irrespective of whether you paid more for the car.
 Presently with accelerated depreciation rules there is a temporary full expensing of the cost of a business asset which you would likely qualify for.

 YearCar Limit